Avi Santo, Director, Institute for the Humanities

 757 683-3823 www.al.odu.edu/hum/

-To be admitted to the program, students must declare a major in communication, philosophy, individualized interdisciplinary studies, or women's studies B.A or B.S. and complete a minimum of at least 60 undergraduate credit hours, including at least six hours of 300/400 level courses in the major.
-At the time of admission to the accelerated program, students must have an overall undergraduate GPA of 3.00 or better.
+To be admitted to the linked B.A./B.S.-M.A. program, students must declare a major in Art History, Art Studio, Communication, Fine Arts, Geography, Individualized Interdisciplinary Studies, Philosophy and Religious Studies, or Women's Studies and complete a minimum of at least 60 undergraduate credit hours, including at least six hours of 300/400 level courses in the major.
+At the time of admission to the linked program, students must have an overall undergraduate GPA of 3.25 or better.

 Interested students who meet the admission requirements should apply to the humanities graduate program director as soon as possible after completing the required 60 undergraduate hours.
-In consultation with the chair or director of their department and the humanities graduate program director, students will:
+In consultation with the undergraduate advisor for their department and the humanities graduate program director, students will:

 - Draft a schedule of graduate courses to be taken as an undergraduate, which will be placed in the student's undergraduate and graduate advising files.

-- Submit an Old Dominion University graduate application, a 500-word personal statement, a sample critical/analytical essay or research paper, two letters of recommendation, and GRE scores to the Office of Admissions during their senior year.
+- Submit an Old Dominion University graduate application, a 500-word personal statement, a sample critical/analytical essay or research paper, and two letters of recommendation.

-Students will be officially admitted into the M.A. in humanities program once they have been awarded their bachelor's degree and have fulfilled all regular admission requirements for the M.A. in humanities.
-(Please refer to the appropriate section of this catalog for information on the requirements for the bachelor's degree in communication, individualized interdisciplinary studies, or women's studies.)
+- Students will be officially admitted into the M.A. in humanities program once they have been awarded their bachelor's degree and have fulfilled all regular admission requirements for the M.A. in humanities.
+(Please refer to the appropriate section of this catalog for information on the requirements for the bachelor's degree in Art History, Art Studio, Communication, Fine Arts, Geography, Individualized Interdisciplinary Studies, Philosophy, and Women's Studies.)

 The M.A. in Humanities